martindsouza/docker-oracle-setup/README.md

 The Oracle container database will come with a default PDB (`ORCLPDB1`).
 We'll leave it alone and create new PDBs for each version of APEX.

-Note I've included the APEX installs in these sections since they're required required for the ORDS containers.
+Note I've included the APEX installs in these sections since they're required for the ORDS containers.

 ##### Create PDBs